wavefrontHQ/docs/pages/doc/integrations_pcf_alerts.md

 Total number of LRP instances that are no longer desired but still have a BBS record.
 When Diego wants to add more apps, the BBS sends a request to the Auctioneer to spin up additional LRPs. `LRPsExtra` is the total number of LRP instances that are no longer desired but still have a BBS record.
 If Diego has more LRPs running than expected, there may be problems with the BBS.
 Deleting an app with many instances can temporarily spike this metric.
 However, a sustained spike in `bbs.LRPsExtra` is unusual and should be investigated.
 Frequency: 30 s
 1. Review the BBS logs for proper operation or errors, looking for detailed error messages.
-2. If the condition persists, pull the BBS logs and contact Pivotal Support.
+2. If the condition persists, pull the BBS logs and contact VMware Support.

 ## PAS BBS Running App Instances Rate of Change